Overproof

 Overproof is the first full-length album by the American hip hop duo Substance Abuse.
-The Los Angeles-based group have garnered much acclaim following the release of the album, particularly for its incorporation of legendary MC Kool Keith and the ever-present MF Doom on the songs 'Night On The Town' and 'Profitless Thoughts' respectively.
+The Los Angeles–based group have garnered much acclaim following the release of the album, particularly for its incorporation of legendary MC Kool Keith and the ever-present MF Doom on the songs 'Night On The Town' and 'Profitless Thoughts' respectively.
 The album received four stars in URB and Scratch Magazine.

+The album was rated a 7.2 out of 10 by IGN.